xytis/GURPS/Campaigns/Ravnica/10_prep.md

 Greeted by an imp with a bright red tie with grey stripes.
 He is standing behind a table with a list of entries and a metal box with an open lock on it.
-Standing ehing him, a large ogre in black plate adorments is leaning on a greataxe.
+Standing behind him, a large ogre in black plate adornments is leaning on a great axe.

 "Hello and welcome to The Oathkeeper Emporium!
 What will be your choice tonight?
 You came to watch or to fight?"